-What material is a crucible made of
+What material is a crucible made of?

 Crucible Materials include graphite, ceramic, silicon carbide and steel and cast iron.
 Crucibles play a vital role in various industrial and laboratory processes, particularly in melting and heating materials at high temperatures.